in-RET/in.RET-EnSys-open-plan-GUI/docs/project_overview.md

 Version 3.11.

 ### data
-Storage folder which is automatically created for storage of simulations data.
+Folder that is automatically created to store simulation data.

-This folder is also used in Debugging for the database and pgadmin files.
+This folder is also used in Debugging for database and pgadmin files.